Basal Insulins – Long-Acting Insulins

-Lantus and Levemir are long-acting insulins (or basal insulin) that supply the background insulin needed to supply cells with glucose around the clock while preventing the release of excess glucose from the liver and excess fat from fat cells.
+Lantus and Levemir are long-acting insulins (or basal insulins) that provide the background insulin needed to supply cells with glucose around the clock, while preventing the release of excess glucose from the liver and excess fat from fat cells.
 The waking glucose level best measures the activity of these insulins.
-All Type 1s and many Type 2s also require faster insulin (Humalog, Novolog, or Apidra) to cover meals and lower any high glucose.
-Some Type 2s who have adequate insulin production do well with one of these long-acting insulins, plus oral medications or a daily or weekly injection of a GLP-1 agonist.
+All Type 1s and many Type 2s also require faster-acting insulin (such as Humalog, Novolog, or Apidra) to cover meals and lower high glucose levels.
+Some Type 2s who have adequate insulin production do well with one of these long-acting insulins, in combination with oral medications or a daily or weekly injection of a GLP-1 agonist.

-Lantus® insulin (glargine) made by Sanofi-Aventis is promoted as a once a day background insulin.
-However, many users find that it does not last a full 24 hours for them and these users often notice a peak in activity about 6-8 hours after the injection.
+Lantus insulin (glargine), manufactured by Sanofi-Aventis, is promoted as a once-daily background insulin.
+However, many users find that it does not last a full 24 hours for them, and these users often notice a peak in activity about 6-8 hours after the injection.
 If once a day injection is giving you good control, there is no need to change and a bedtime injection is typically best.
 For others, splitting the dose and injecting twice a day (usually at breakfast and bedtime) often works better, lessens peaks and gaps in activity, and helps those who cannot inject Lantus within one hour of the same time each day.
 Lantus is slightly acidic and some may notice slight discomfort at the injection site.

-Levemir insulin (detemir) made by Novo Nordisk works for about 18 hours and may have a peak in activity 4-6 hours after the injection.
+Levemir insulin (detemir), manufactured by Novo Nordisk, works for approximately 18 hours and may experience a peak in activity 4-6 hours after injection.
 It is taken twice a day.
 Different people react to each insulin differently.
-The best advice is trying the other insulin if one does not seem to be working well for you.
+The best advice is to try the other insulin if one does not seem to be working well for you.

 New insulins with action times measured in days rather than hours are being developed.
 These insulins appear to offer a slight reduction in the risk of hypoglycemia when taken once a day and greater convenience.